-Starting a business in Nevada will mean potentially registering with a number of federal, state and local agencies.
-Let’s take a look at common licenses and permits a business will register for in Nevada.
+Starting a in will mean potentially registering with a number of federal, state, and local agencies.
+Let’s take a look at common licenses and permits a will register for in .

-Business License – State law requires that every person or entity doing business in the state of Nevada to obtain a State of Nevada Business License from the Secretary of State.
-The cost of a State Business License in Nevada is $200 and is renewable annually.
+State law requires that every person or entity doing in the state of obtain a State of from the of State.
+The is $200 and is renewable annually.

-In addition, many cities also require businesses to be licensed in order to operate.
-Rules for business registration vary depending on location and what the business does.
+In addition to the , there may be city and county licenses as well.
+Rules for registration vary depending on location and what the does.
 Below are a few cities that have licensing requirements.
-See the full list of all local business licenses in Nevada.
+See the full list of all local licenses in .

-Las Vegas – All businesses operating in Las Vegas will need to obtain a business license.
-In addition, some types of businesses will need additional permits such as daycares, restaurants, contractors and more.
+Las Vegas – All businesses operating in Las Vegas will need to obtain a .
+In addition, some types of businesses will need additional permits, such as daycares, restaurants, contractors, and more.

-Henderson – The City of Henderson requires all businesses to have a business license.
-Some businesses such as locksmiths, massage establishments, pawnbrokers and others have additional requirements.
+Henderson – The City of Henderson requires all businesses to have a .
+Some businesses such as locksmiths, massage establishments, pawnbrokers, and others have additional requirements.